-• Any work performed from a height of six feet or greater (excluding ladders and use of scaffolds) requires the use of fall protection.
+• Any work performed from a height of six feet or greater (excluding ladders and use of scaffolds where fall protection if required at height of 10 feet) requires the use of fall protection.
 Fall protection can be provided using guardrails or other fall prevention measures or using a full-body harness attached to an anchorage point capable of withstanding 5000 pounds of force.
 Prior to an employee donning a full body harness, the employee shall be trained in the proper use of Fall Protection.